MyMeds-Turing/.github/profile/README.md

 <hr>

 ## Description
-MyMeds is a medication inventory, tracking and notifcation application.
-It displays a user's medications in a simple consolidiated way showing dose, amount and timing.
-MyMeds is also a reminder service via visual, email and sms text messages to enusre a user does not miss a dose and when they can retake thier meds.
+MyMeds is a medication inventory, tracking and notification application.
+It displays a user’s medications in a simple consolidated way showing dose, amount and timing.
+MyMeds is also a reminder service via visual, email and sms text messages to ensure a user does not miss a dose and when they can retake their meds.